ngsxfem/ngsxfem/INSTALLATION.md

 * [Installation from source](#installation-from-source)
 * [Running a docker image](#docker-container)

 Below we discuss these installation steps in more detail.
-If you observe any problems with the installation, you can contact us through the [github issue tracker](https://github.com/ngsxfem/ngsxfem/issues) or the [``NGSolve` user forum`](https://ngsolve.org/forum/index).
+If you observe any problems with the installation, you can contact us through the [github issue tracker](https://github.com/ngsxfem/ngsxfem/issues) or the [`'NGSolve' user forum`](https://ngsolve.org/forum/index).

 # Installation through `pip` (`pip3`)
 Table of contents for `pip` install: